hpcleuven/VscDocumentation/source/antwerp/the_2017a_toolchains_on_the_uantwerp_clusters.rst

 Important changes
 -----------------

-The 2017a toolchain is the toolchain thatwill be carried forward to Leibniz and will be available after the operating system upgrade of Hopper.
+The 2017a toolchain is the toolchain that will be carried forward to Leibniz and will be available after the operating system upgrade of Hopper.
 Hence it is meant to be as complete as possible.
 We will only make a limited number of programs available in the 2016b toolchain